-Sample Progress Note: Group Rehab
+Sample Progress Note: Group Rehab (Con't)

+- 2/2

-- Date/Location/#Clients/Service (Group Rehab 391: Social Skills) - 60 F-t-F; 123 TT (60 min. + 63 min. @ 7 x 9 min. each) - 7 members--1 staff - Objective #2: "Improve ability to tolerate/increase social contact." - Client participated in social situation role-plays with peers though she was initially anxious, distractible & unable to sit calmly.
+- R: Client participated in social situation role-plays with peers.
+She was initially anxious, distractible & unable to sit calmly.
 She said she enjoyed the activity & that it actually helped to reduce some of her anxiety at even the thought of socializing more.
 Was able to identify increased anxiety when talking with the opposite sex which other members validated.

-I offered stress-reduction techniques to use in these situations & client said she'd think about trying to use them, but did not commit to practice. - Plan: Client will attend group next week. - Hans C. Anderson, Rehab Counselor
+- P: Client will attend group next week.

+- Hans C. Anderson, Rehab Counselor